 Getting an app idea is easy.

-How many times have you found yourself looking at something – an event, an issue, or simply a situation and thinking how easy it would have been if there was an app for that.
+How many times have you found yourself looking at something – an event, an issue, or simply a situation and – thinking how easy it would have been if there was an app for that?

-This occurrence which is also known as ‘There should be an app for that’ is something that has almost single-handedly been responsible for the creation of many millions of apps that are operating in the stores today.
+Such instances have led to the creation of many millions of apps that are operating in the stores today.

 This is where your search ends – the search to know the right app ideation process.

-Validating an app idea to ensure that it fits with your future goal is something that cannot simply be attended in some pointers.
-There are three different parts and rather phases attached to it.
+Validating an app idea to ensure that it fits with your future goal is something that cannot simply be attended to in some pointers.
+There are three seven different parts and rather phases attached to it.

-Phase 1: Finding an App Idea
+Phase 1: Finding an app idea

-While it is true that some of the best performing applications today were inspired by real-life challenges, it will be a little boastful to assume that the same would happen to you and you will too get a real-life problem’s solution, although it’d be awesome if you do!
+While it is true that some of the best performing applications today were inspired by real-life challenges, it will be a little boastful to assume that the same would happen to you, and you too will get a real-life problem’s solution, although it’d be awesome if you do!

 But in case you don’t, here are the ways you can gather some inspiration for your mobility business: